’20 Things I Wish I Knew Before I Jumpstart Weight Loss’ – Monica May

-A common sense rule would be to eat whatever you want, as long as you make sure to burn the calories afterwards, right?
+A common-sense rule would be to eat whatever you want, as long as you make sure to burn the calories afterward, right?

 But, it turns out it’s not that simple, because our bodies are more complex than that and it’s not all about that simple equation: Calories in vs. Calories out.